mdbridge/click-by-voice/README.md

               | link   pick = k     # copy link destination address
               | copy   pick = s
               );

+These commands take advantage of another Click by Voice keyboard shortcut, `{ctrl+shift+.}` by default, which makes Click by Voice accept a command from the clipboard rather than via the pop-up dialog box.

 ## Known issues (4/2018)